pranav-gopalkrishna/learning-programming/learningGo/README.md

 Differences lie in the fact that:

-- Approach 1 duplicates an instantiated variable and returns it <br> Hence: *Assign it to a variable of type `mytype`*
+- Approach 1 duplicates an initialised variable and returns it <br> Hence: *Assign it to a variable of type `mytype`*
-- Approach 2 sends the instantiated variable's reference <br> Hence: *Assign it to a pointer of type `mytype`, i.e. a variable of type `*mytype`*
+- Approach 2 sends the initialised variable's reference <br> Hence: *Assign it to a pointer of type `mytype`, i.e. a variable of type `*mytype`*

 Interestingly, fields and methods of a struct variable can be accessed using the same interface, whether you are using the struct variable itself or a pointer of the corresponding type.
 In other words, whether `x` is a variable of type `mytype` or type `*mytype`, `x.field1` gives you the value of `field1`.